Skip to content

 4. Click Confirm.

-The connector appears in the list with its address shown in the Description column.
+The connector appears on the Added tab with its address shown in the Description column.

 agents_add_connector